cfredinh/bioactive/README.md

 Installation:

-    The pip packges used are found in the requirements.txt file and can be installed using pip3.
+    The pip packges used are found in the requirements.txt file and can be installed using pip.

-    pip3 install -r requirements.txt
+    pip install -r requirements.txt

 Code for ResNet50 and MLP model training